expo/expo/docs/pages/development/getting-started.md

 }
 ```

-> ⚠️ Because adding this module changes your native runtime, you'll need to generate a new development build before using it.
-If you forget to do so, you'll get an `Invariant Violation: Native module cannot be null.` error when you attempt to load your app.
+> **warning** Because adding this module changes your native runtime, you'll need to generate a new development build before using it.
+> If you forget to do so, you'll get an `Invariant Violation: Native module cannot be null.` error when you attempt to load your app.

 Once you've generated new builds with EAS build or the `expo run:ios`/`expo run:android` commands, you can access the new capabilities in your app's code.